 Note that input information is not changing after an activity was spawned, while output values can still be produced or changed during the execution of the activity.
 In each list, only one row can be selected at a time.
 According to the selected row, the above icon buttons can be used:

-- Jump to the sender of the value.
+- Jump to the sender (the source) of the value.
 Only available for input pins when a sender object is available.
 This causes the selection in the activity tree to change to the activity that sent the selected value to this activity.

-- Jump to the receiver of the value.
+- Jump to the receiver (the sink) of the value.
 Only available for output pins when a receiver object is available.
 This causes the selection in the activity tree to change to the activity that received the selected value from this activity.